AriFordsham/GHCWiki/newcomers.md

 ## First steps

-- To orient yourself to the general architecture of GHC, [ this article](http://www.aosabook.org/en/ghc.html), written by two of the chief architects of GHC, Simon Marlow and Simon Peyton-Jones, is excellent and current (2012).
+- To orient yourself to the general architecture of GHC, [ this article](http://www.aosabook.org/en/ghc.html) ([ PDF version](http://community.haskell.org/~simonmar/papers/aos.pdf‎)), written by two of the chief architects of GHC, Simon Marlow and Simon Peyton-Jones, is excellent and current (2012).

 - While you're reading that article, download and build the sources.
 [Prepare](building/preparation) your machine, [download](building/getting-the-sources) the source, and [build](building/quick-start).
 For the short, short version, which may or may not work for your machine, you can try this (note that three commands are not meant to be taken literally!):